kimono-koans/dano/README.md

 ## Install via Native Packages

+For Debian-based distributions (like Ubuntu), I maintain a personal package archive, or PPA.
+See the [linked repository](https://github.com/kimono-koans/ppa) for instructions on how to use.

 For Debian-based and Redhat-based Linux distributions (like, Ubuntu or Fedora, etc.), check the [tagged releases](https://github.com/kimono-koans/dano/tags) for native packages for your distribution.

 You may also create and install your own native package from the latest sources, like so: